tilden/tilden.github.io/projects/jga.md

   alt="The chef battles two security guards"
 %}

-At one point long ago I made my younger brother a game as a Christmas present, starring him as the protagonist.
+At one point, long ago, I made my younger brother a game as a Christmas present, starring him as the protagonist.
 Only taking about 10-15 minutes to play through, it featured a bizarre storyline involving flying basketballs, a J-shaped fortress, and lots of plot holes.
 For years, I had planned a sequel to the game--one which would finally explain *everything*.

 However, years of planning merely resulted in numerous false starts and a huge amount of abstract ideas: I had concepts based on RPGs, platformers, sports games, and beat-em-ups.
 I had even, at one point, created graphical assets for a 3D version of the game that never made it past the prototype phase.
 It was clear that in order to start development, I needed to focus and actually design something that could reasonably be implemented.
 I wrote an outline, stripping the game down the most basic elements: the characters, their motivations, and the overarching framework of the story.